amro-kamal/CNNModels-Simple-Library/README.md

 num_classes=10

 ```
-Then create the model cnnModels library, the optimizer and define the loss function
+Then create the model using cnnModels library, the optimizer and define the loss function

 ```python